Exercise 2: Disaster impact in different regions of Senegal#

 2. Export the map as a png (Hint: Project, Import/Export, Export map to Image).

-3. Repeat the previous steps, but this time visualize the indirectly affected people in each region (Hint: Categorized, column Indirectly affected).
+3. Repeat the previous steps, but this time visualise the indirectly affected people in each region (Hint: Categorized, column Indirectly affected).

 4. What differences can be observed between the regions directly affected and those indirectly affected?